 If we need to give detailed information about travel bans in Europe from July 1st:

-In France, which lost about 30 thousand citizens due to the coronavirus epidemic, there are no travel restrictions to the countries of the European Union, Iceland, Andorra, Liechtenstein, Monaco, San Marino, Norway, Switzerland, and Vaticana.
+Which lost about 30 thousand citizens due to the coronavirus epidemic in France, there are no travel restrictions to the countries of the European Union, Iceland, Andorra, Liechtenstein, Monaco, San Marino, Norway, Switzerland, and Vaticana.

 Applications such as personal quarantine or health certificates are not applied to those coming from these countries.
 However, personal quarantine is recommended, although not mandatory, to those from England and Spain.